migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/dashboard-management.md

 @dashboard
 #noinspection CucumberUndefinedStep
 Feature: Personalization profiles
-  In order to have more than one dashboard
+  In order to manage more than one dashboard
   As a user
   I want to create profiles and switch between them